The Importance of Calcium and Vitamin D for Bone Health

 Although calcium is the first nutrient that comes to mind when thinking of bone health, it is crucial that we consume vitamin D to allow our bones to absorb the calcium they need.
 You can have a huge intake of calcium, but without this prohormone, your bones will not absorb it, deeming the mineral as useless.
 Whether consumed through foods, supplements or absorbed by the sun, your body converts vitamin D into dihydroxy vitamin D. This hormone is responsible for enabling calcium to reach its full potential by aiding the absorption of it where it is most needed in your body (Web MD, 2017).

 Calcium and vitamin D both play a crucial role in bone metabolism: the remodeling of mature bone tissue and new bone formation.
 Bone is regulated and reformed throughout your life and contributes to the health of your skeletal framework.
-The interactions amongst three important hormones – parathyroid hormone, calcitonin and vitamin D, forms this regulation of bone and bone mineral metabolism.
+The interactions amongst three important hormones – parathyroid hormone, calcitonin and vitamin D form this regulation of bone and bone mineral metabolism.
 The reformation of bones in the body can help fight against problems such as osteoporosis, aiding both the young and the elderly with healthier bones (Kini.U, Nandeesh.B.N, undated).

-According to one study (Faculty of Sport and Health Science, 2017), vitamin D and low-fat milk supplementation enhances bone metabolism in female high-school endurance runners.
+According to one study (Faculty of Sport and Health Science, 2017), vitamin D and low-fat milk supplementation enhance bone metabolism in female high-school endurance runners.
 This study shows that calcium and vitamin D supplements can potentially affect the inflammation that is caused by exercise, and boost calcium metabolism.

 Another way bone metabolism can improve bone health is by contributing to increased physical activity levels.
 Losing unnecessary weight or managing your diet can be helpful for your bone health as the less fat that is stored in your body, the less pressure your skeleton is under.
-According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (2017), light and regular physical activity aids mobility and flexibility of your joints as well as keeping up your bone health.
+According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (2017), light and regular physical activity aid mobility and flexibility of your joints as well as keeping up your bone health.

 Repairing muscle tissues